whopperprinting/LayerLapse/docs/diy-build-guide.md

 ## Custom gcode

 This is the very last step of the whole build.
-You'll need to figure out a location to park your printer.
-For example, I parked my P1P in the back right corner, and then I taped the hall sensor to the frame right under where the magnet will be.
+You'll need to figure out a location to park your printhead during the timelapse.
+For example, I parked my P1P in the back right corner, then I taped the hall sensor to the frame right under where the magnet will be.
 Save this location and add this to the layer change gcode in your slicer.
+This is the final puzzle piece to the whole system.

 [See gcode examples here.](/code/custom-gcode)

 ## Final Remarks

-Now all thats left is to plug in your arduino, plug in your camera to the 2.5mm jack, and get to printing!
+Now all thats left is to plug in your Arduino, plug in your camera to the 2.5mm jack, and get to printing!

 ### Tips:

--

-## 🧠 How It Works
-- A magnet is affixed to the print head
-- Printer's "layer change" gcode is modified to park the printer somewhere you specify, such as the back right corner of the printer
-- When the printer parks in its designated location, the hall sensor detects the magnet on the parked printhead
-- The Arduino waits for vibrations to settle (add a delay)
-- The camera shutter is triggered using the transistor
-- The printer then continues printing, repeating this process every layer
+- Set a delay in your code that is reasonable.
+If you take a photo right after triggering, you'll get vibrations in your timelapse.
+- Make sure to set your focus wisely before starting.
+I reccomend placing an object where you're going to print and focus on that.
+You don't wnat to look at your timelapse in the end and see it's out of focus.
+- Make sure your camera's standby time is high enough to not cause lag during the printing.
+I had mine set to go into standby mode after a few seconds, this cause lag between the trigger and the camere actually taking the photo, ruining timelapses until I figure out the issue.
+- Use an AC dummy battery for your camera.
+You wouldn't want your camera dying halfway through a print.

 ---